Inertial focusing of spherical capsule in pulsatile channel flows: Acknowledgements

 \section{Acknowledgements}

 This research was supported by the Okinawa Institute of Science and Technology Graduate University (OIST) with subsidy funding to M.E.R. from the Cabinet Office, Government of Japan.
 The presented study was partially funded by Daicel Corporation.
 K.I. acknowledges the Japan Society for the Promotion of Science (JSPS) KAKENHI for Transformative Research Areas A (Grant No. 21H05309) and the Japan Science and Technology Agency (JST), FOREST (Grant No. JPMJFR212N).
+M.E.R. also acknowledges funding from the Japan Society for the Promotion of Science (JSPS), grants 24K17210 and 24K00810.